Here is a delicious California-style wet burrito recipe with a sauce that is packed with global flavors.

 - 8 flour tortillas

-- 12 oz refried beans flavored with garlic and green chili
+- 12 oz refried beans flavored with salt, minced garlic, and grated green chili

 - ¼ onion, chopped finely